 Edmonton Public Library (Multiple Locations)

-The public library system for the city of Edmonton, EPL accepts donations of gently-used books, CDs, DVDs, Recent videogames, comic books/graphic novels, and recent textbooks/study guides.
+The public library system for the city of Edmonton, EPL accepts donations of gently-used books, CDs, DVDs, Recent videogames, comic books/graphic novels, and recent textbooks/study guides (published within the last four years).
 Items can be donated at any branch, but it is recommended that you call ahead to ensure that there is enough space.
 Items donated are often made a part of their book sales, which benefit programs such as Books for Baby.
 For more information about how to donate, visit: https://www.epl.ca/donate-materials/.
-[Please note: EPL has put a temporary pause on accepting book donations during COVID due to space limitations].

 Strathcona County Public Library (Multiple Locations)